Blog

 In 1976, more than half of Americans still actively supported capital punishment for violent criminals.
 The Supreme Court reinstated the death penalty “under a model of guided discretion” so as to not violate the Eighth and Fourteenth Amendments.

 Gregg v.
 Georgia was the driving force behind the reinstatement of capital punishment in the United States.
-With this case, the Supreme Court decided that, moving forward, two main things must occur in capital sentencing procedures so that the Eighth and Fourteenth Amendments are not violated:
+With this case, the Supreme Court decided that moving forward, two main things must occur in capital sentencing procedures so that the Eighth and Fourteenth Amendments are not violated:

 1. First Proceeding: The jury must decide whether the criminal is innocent or guilty.
-If the criminal is innocent or not convicted of intentional first degree murder, then the criminal will not receive a death sentence.
+If the criminal is innocent or not convicted of intentional first-degree murder, then the criminal will not receive a death sentence.

 2. Second Proceeding: The jury must discuss all aggravating and mitigating factors before deciding on the death penalty or life in prison.